msoneal0/MRCI/docs/intern_commands/fs_info.md

 ### Summary ###

-get detailed information about a file system object (file,directory,symlink) in the host.
+get detailed information about a file in the host file system.

 ### IO ###